23476-OWL-Robotics/Pedro-Pathing-Visualizer/README.md

 The play/pause button at the top of the Control Panel control all the added robots animations and will play/pause all of them if pressed.
 The reset button simply sets all the robots to the start of their respective paths.

+### Importing and Exporting Files

+Currently, the only files you can import are the .txt files exported by the Visualizer.
+I will try and add more import options in the future but for now only the .txt files will be allowed.

+#### Please note that the Web Visualizer trajectory files CANNOT be imported into this visualizer.

+Exporting your paths to either a .java file or a .txt file is really simple.
+Just click `File -> Export` and select your file format.
+Then select the directory you would like the file to export to from the File Chooser.

+If you want to see/copy the java code without exporting it, click `File -> Convert To -> Java`

-### Adding a Second Bot
+### Adding More Bots

 It's really easy to add more bots to the visualizer.
-There technically isn't a limit but keep in mind that every bot added required its own CPU Thread to animate.
+I've limited the number you can add to four, but keep in mind that every bot added required its own CPU Thread to animate.

 1. Create a new PedroPathingBotEntity and set the Image and Size: